Should You Report Child Abuse?

 Each state has different definitions on the extent of abuse.
 There are four common types of categorized abuse: physical, emotional, sexual, neglect.

-Many states also recognize that the alleged abuse may not necessarily be intentional, but simply due to lack of education.
-Many religious and cultural differences also attribute to unintentional child abuse.
-This is also why witness reports should be as detailed as possible.
+Many states also recognize that the alleged abuse may not necessarily be intentional, but simply due to socioeconomic, cultural, or religious differences.
+Be sure to make your report as detailed as possible so CPS has a full understanding of your perspective.

 Physical abuse is non-accidental injury to a child caused by a guardian or caregiver.
 This can include: